FACTBOX-Kobe Steel's data fabrication leaves "Made-in-Japan" champions scrambling

-TOKYO, Oct 10 (Reuters) - The revelation that Japan’s third-biggest steelmaker Kobe Steel Ltd fabricated data for some of its aluminium and copper products has left affected manufacturers scrambling to pin down the potential impact.
+TOKYO, Oct 13 (Reuters) - The revelation that Japan’s third-biggest steelmaker Kobe Steel Ltd fabricated data for some of its aluminium and copper and other products has left affected manufacturers scrambling to pin down the potential impact.

-The products were shipped to around 200 companies which include some of Japan’s most recognisable names:
+The products were shipped to around 500 companies which include some of the world’s most recognisable names.

-Automakers affected by Kobe Steel’s announcement include Toyota Motor Corp, Honda Motor Co, Nissan Motor Co, Mazda Motor Corp Subaru Corp and Mitsubishi Motors Corp, the respective companies confirmed.
+The following lists companies that have received falsely certified parts or are checking whether they have received them.
+Listed also are companies included in media reports, where Reuters has not been able to confirm the status.

+Boeing Co, the world’s biggest maker of passenger jets, has used Kobe Steel 5406.T products that include those falsely certified by the Japanese company, a source with knowledge of the matter told Reuters.

+Airbus does not buy products directly from Japan’s Kobe Steel but is investigating whether any of its suppliers are affected by the cheating scandal, an Airbus spokesman said.
+The Nikkei newspaper had reported earlier that the aircraft maker had received Kobe Steel products with falsified specifications.

-Japan’s largest automaker Toyota said the compliance breach was a “grave issue”, adding that Kobe Steel’s products were used in vehicle doors and hoods.
+Toyota Motor Corp, Japan’s largest automaker, said the compliance breach was a “grave issue”, adding that Kobe Steel’s products were used in vehicle doors and hoods.

 The automaker is grappling with its own compliance failures, recalling all new cars sold in Japan in the last three years after discovering final vehicle inspections were not performed by authorised technicians.

-Honda said doors and hoods were affected, while Subaru said vehicles and aircraft were affected.
+Honda Motor Co said doors and hoods were affected, while Subaru Corp said vehicles and aircraft were affected.

 Japanese industry ministry officials said Kobe Steel materials were used in some defence equipment made by Subaru.